DaveBenham/VenomPremium/README.md

 Note that envelopes with a ratio >1 normally never reach the end because the start of the next Fundamental cycle retriggers the Ripple envelopes.
 So the maximum decay ratio of 16 results in minimal damping of the Ripple element.

 But if using a Fundamental one shot mode, the Ripple envelopes are triggered the same time as the Fundamental, and the envelopes always decay to completion unless another trigger is received.
+Upon completion, each envelope waits for the next Fundamental trigger.

 ### Ripple Frequency
 The Ripple frequency is always measured as a ratio of the Fundamental frequency.